revng/qemu-upstream/target/hexagon/idef-parser/README.rst

                          | assign_statement
                          | IMM

-   assign_statement      : pre ASSIGN rvalue
+   assign_statement      : pred ASSIGN rvalue

 Another example that highlight the limitation of the flex/bison parser can be found even in the add operation we already saw: